TY-Jeong/VacHopPy/docs/source/tutorials/cli/analyze.md

 * **`PATH_TRAJ`**

     Path to either a single HDF5 trajectory file or a root directory containing multiple HDF5 files.
-If files from multiple temperatures are provided, an Arrhenius-type analysis is automatically performed.
+When providing a directory, each trajectory file must follow the naming convention **TRAJ_*.h5**.
+The default prefix **TRAJ** can be customized using the `--prefix` flag.
+If files from multiple temperatures are detected, an Arrhenius-type analysis is automatically performed.

 * **`PATH_STRUCTURE`**